mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 ---

-## Step 4: Quality Control Using FastQC
+## 5.3 Quality Control Using FastQC

 Before assembly, read quality was checked using FastQC.